My Philosophy: Treating the Causes of the Problem

 reasons why patients were ill, and to adequately treat an illness, it

-usually required dealing with the underlying causes, rather than
+usually required dealing with those underlying reasons, rather than

 just giving drugs for the illness itself.
-Is it rational to give heavy drugs
+Is it rational to just hand out potent drugs

 for adult-onset diabetes when the patient is ill only because they